LeNPaul/Lagrange/_posts/2020-08-25-the-term-brand-is-not-what-you-think-it-is.md

 ![apple products on a flat surface](https://github.com/SUBiango/blog/blob/gh-pages/assets/img/apple-tab-and-phone.jpg?raw=true)

-I had my first experience an iPhone in 2014.
-When I hold the phone in my hand and keenly observe it, I knew I was holding something different.
+I had my first experience with an iPhone in 2014.
+When I held the phone in my hand and keenly observed it, I knew I was holding something different.
 The phone was well-designed with rounded corners and a smooth touch interface.
 That triggered a feeling inside me that Apple is the best company that cares about design.

 Since then, anytime I see any of their products, the feeling of trust for them in terms of quality, efficiency—you name it—is triggered in my emotions immediately.
 I don't even need to have any experience with it.